ikarus-project/ikarus/docs/website/01_theory/feRequirements.md

 # FE requirements

-Finite element requirements are a simply way to communicate your needs and expectations from a finite element.
+Finite element requirements are a simple way to communicate your needs and expectations from a finite element.

 FE requirements are used to pass information from assemblers to finite elements.
 ## Construction